Pseudonymous is probably correcter/correctest....

 So the mailing lists in the 90s & 00s were much more private.
 But extremely cumbersome and ineffective.

-@Jemima says not only do forums help us members, they help a lot more external people reading them.
+So as @Jemima says not only do forums help us members, they help a lot more external people reading them.

 That way this is contributing to the positive use of big data collection, sharing what works best at grass roots.